Gayatri Devi (Bihar politician)

-Gayatri Devi alias Gayatri Yadav (born 1964) is a member of the Bharatiya Janata Party from Bihar.
+Gayatri Devi alias Gayatri Yadav (born 1 January 1964) is a member of the Bharatiya Janata Party from Bihar.
 She won the Bihar Legislative Assembly election in 2015 from Parihar.

 Early life and education

 Devi was born in a village Koili Bhraon of Muzaffarpur district in Bihar state.
-She has passed grade 9th.
+She studied Class 9 at Ram Kishor High School, Chhapra Muzaffarpur and passed the examinations in 1978.

 Personal life

-Devi is the wife of former BJP MLA Ram Naresh Prasad Yadav.
-Her husband Ram Naresh Yadav is in jail related to Sitamarhi collectorate gun firing case.
+Devi is the wife of former BJP MLA Ram Naresh Yadav.
+In a case related to Sitamarhi collectorate gun firing case, her husband was convicted and jailed for 10 years.

 Political career

-In 1990 Devi joined politics.
+In 1990 Devi entered politics.
 She held various positions in Sitamarhi BJP female wing.
-In 2015 Bihar Assembly elections she contested as BJP candidate from Parihar Vidhan Sabha constituency.
-She defeated her nearest rival Ramchandra Purve of RJD.
+She won the 2015 Bihar Legislative Assembly election representing the BJP from Parihar Assembly constituency and defeated her nearest rival, Ramchandra Purve of the RJD.